-Civil society organisations in Western Balkans act as an important component in the context of local governance, due to their contribution towards inclusion, participation in public affairs, and reducing disparities within public service delivery.
+Civil society organisations in Western Balkans act as an important component in the context of local governance, due to their contribution toward inclusion, participation in public affairs, and reducing disparities within public service delivery.
 However, there is insufficient cooperation between local governments and civil society organisations and low capacities of NGOs.
-Civil society organisations remain largely dependent on financing by foreign donors, which is due to a combination of factors including limitations in public funding and lack of transparent mechanisms for funds disbursement.
-On the other side, the challenge of low youth participation remains.
-Youth alienation and disengagement, limited job opportunities and inadequate skills are direct consequences of outdated educational systems that fail to respond to the needs of the labour market, restrict prospects for the positive transformation of societies in the region and Montenegro.
+Civil society organisations remain largely dependent on financing from foreign donors, which is due to a combination of factors including limitations in public funding and lack of transparent mechanisms for funds disbursement.

 The overall objective is to strengthen participatory democracies and the EU integration process in the Western Balkans by empowering civil society and youth to actively take part in decision-making and by stimulating an enabling legal and financial environment for NGOs.

 Specific ReLOaD2 objective is to strengthen partnerships between local governments and civil society in the Western Balkans by enhancing transparency in the funding of NGOs from local government budgets and promoting youth and civic engagement in decision-making and community development.